Welkin507/sd-prompt-recall/README.md

-# EnglishWordsElite
+# sd-prompt-recall

+**This project is not very interesting because it is mainly used to test and use the functionality of GitHub.**

-EnglishWordsElite is a lightweight English word tester designed to help users enhance their vocabulary through word recitation.
+`sd-prompt-recall` is a lightweight English word tester designed to help users enhance their vocabulary through word recitation.
 The project includes a built-in **stable diffusion prompt word list** (Chinese to English).
 Users can also customize their word lists by following a simple process.

 ![](./Backup/demo.png)